CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 # Bayesian Molecular Property Prediction

-This repository contains Bayesian message passing neural networks (MPNNs) for molecular property prediction.
-The repository is forked from [chemprop](https://github.com/chemprop/chemprop).
+This repo contains Bayesian message passing neural networks (MPNNs) for molecular property prediction.
+The repo is a fork of [chemprop](https://github.com/chemprop/chemprop).

 We benchmark a set of Bayesian methods applied to the Chemprop Directed MPNN (D-MPNN).
 We assess predictive accuracy, calibration and performance on a downstream molecular search task.

 ## Methods

-The code can run eight methods, abbreviated as follows:
+The code contains implementations of eight methods, abbreviated as follows:
-* MAP:
+* MAP: classical *maximum a posteriori* training; we find the regularised maximum likelihood solution.
-* GP:
+* GP: the final layer of the readout FFN is replaced with a GPyTorch variational GP.
+We train the resulting model end-to-end (deep kernel learning).
-* DropR:
+* DropR: MC dropout across readout FFN layers.
-* DropA:
+* DropA: MC dropout over the full D-MPNN.
-* SWAG:
+* SWAG: Stochastic Weight Averaging - Gaussian.
-* SGLD:
+* SGLD: Stochastic Gradient Langevin Dynamics.
-* BBP:
+* BBP: Bayes by Backprop.
-* DUN:
+* DUN: A novel depth uncertainty network.

 ## A guide to the code